INDUS: Effective and Efficient Language Models for Scientific Applications: Conclusion

-In this research, we presented \cassiopea{}, a constellation of models for use in the science domain.
-We demonstrated the effectiveness of a custom tokenizer and in-domain data for training high quality encoder models and sentence embedding models.
-Further, we created smaller versions of the proposed models suitable for applications with latency or resource constraints through state-of-the-art knowledge distillation techniques.
-For the benefit of the scientific community, we will release the developed models and benchmark datasets on Hugging Face.
+In this work, we presented \cassiopea{}, a constellation of models for use in the science domain and show their applications in industrial settings.
+We demonstrated the effectiveness of a custom tokenizer and in-domain data for training high-quality encoder models and sentence embedding models.
+Further, we created smaller versions of the models suitable for applications with latency or resource constraints through state-of-the-art knowledge distillation techniques.
+For the benefit of the scientific community, we have released all models and benchmarks.